There are lots of opportunities to develop your skills and experience engineering while you're at school. We’ve listed some of these below.

 For secondary school students:

-Big Bang UK Young Scientists and Engineers Competition
+The Big Bang UK Young Scientists & Engineers Competition

-Free to enter!
 Gain recognition for your achievements in all areas of science, technology, engineering and maths (STEM).
-Find out more about the competition

 The Bright Ideas Challenge